-Hedges are an example of the readiness of ordinary people to bend the language to suit their purposes.
+Hedges are an example of the readiness of ordinary people to bend the language to suit their purpose.
 Rule-bending is not something which only poets do.
-Everyday conversation is actually highly innovative-as can be seen from the neologisms which proved to be such a major part of the lexicon of my tape recordings.
+Everyday conversation is actually highly innovative - as can be seen from the neologisms which proved to be such a major part of lexicon in my tape recordings.
 Two things particularly struck me.
-The first was the considerable degree of lexical inventiveness which was present.
-If speakers were stuck for a word-perhaps because they had forgotten it, or because there was no such word in the language-they would often invent one, on the spur of the moment.
+First, the considerable degree of lexicon inventiveness which was present.
+If speakers were stuck for a word - perhaps because they had forgotten it, or because there was no such word in the language - they would often invent one, on the spur of the moment.
 Examples of such nonce-words include unsad, coffinish, and Eurodrivel.
 The existence of this phenomenon is nothing new.
 The frequency with which it appeared was.

-Nonsense words I was also struck by the unexpectedly high use of nonsense words, used in order to signal a breakdown in the speaker's ongoing mental processing-when a word has become completely unretrievable.
+Secondly, I was struck by the unexpectedly high use of nonsense words, used in order to signal a breakdown on the speaker's ongoing mental processing - when a word has become completely unretrievable.
 Collecting nonsense words is an interesting pastime.
-I have found thirty to date, as follows:
+I have found 30 to date, as follows:

-a thing group: thingamabob, thingamabobbit, thingamajig, thingummy, thingummybob, thingy, thingybob;

-a wh group: whatchacallit, whatchacallem, whatchamacallit, whatever, whatsisname, whatsit, whatsits, whatnot, whosis, whosit, whosits;

-a d group: deeleebobb, deeleebobber, diddleebob, diddleydo, diddleything, diddlethingy, dingus, dingdong, dingy, dooda, doodad, doohickey;

-a g group: gadget, geega, gewgaw, gimmick, gizmo, goodie;

-a small miscellaneous group: hootenanny (US only), lookit, widget, oojamaflip.
+- a thing group: thingamabob, thingamabobbit, thingamajig, thingummy, thingummybob, thingy, thingybob - a wh group: whatchacallit, whatchacallem, whatchamacallit, whatever, whatsisname, whatsit, whatsits, whatnot, whosis, whosit, whosits - a d group: deeleebob, deeleebobber.
+Diddleebob, diddleydo, diddleything, diddlethngy, dingus, dingdong, dingy, dooda, doodad, doohickey - a g group: gadget, geega, gewgaw, gimmick, gizmo, goodie - and a small miscellaneous group: hootenanny (US only), lookit, widget, and oojamaflop.

-An interesting additional observation was to find, in my sitting-room data, nonce-nonsense formations such as thingummycallit, and several idiosyncratic items, such as gobsocket and jiminycricket.
+An interesting additional observation was to find in my front-room data noncenonsense formations, such as thingummycallit, and several idiosyncratic items, such as gobsocket and jiminycricket.

 The value of these items to conversational survival perhaps needs no underlining.
 They make good the severe limitations on the hesitation system, which can take us only so far when we are faced with a problem of word retrieval.
-If we are in full flow, and a word escapes us, resorting to silence is undesirable.
-A complete and utter silence is unacceptable, and if used would surely worry the listener: 'I've been trying to find that' ...
-(Is he having a heart attack?).
-Voiced hesitation is a partial solution: 'I've been trying to find that ... erm.'
-(At least a good-quality er(m) lets the listener know you are still alive.)
+If we are in full flow, and a word escapes us, resorting to silence is undesirable - a complete and utter silence is unacceptable, and if used would surely worry the listener: I've been trying to find that ----.
+(Is he having a heart attack?)
+Voiced hesitation is a partial solution: I've been trying to find that - erm.
+At least a good-quality er(m) lets the listener know you are still alive.
+As Andrew Wilkinson said in The Foundations of Language, 'to er is human' (p.49).
 But there are restrictions here.
-It is unusual to have two erm's in immediate succession: 'I've been trying to find that ... erm ... erm'; and to have three is very strange.
-'I've been trying to find that ... erm ... erm'.
-One is beginning to sound like Big Ben.
-There is very little else we can do to mark time, apart from invent an idiosyncratic hesitation noise-which is not uncommon, incidentally.
+It is unusual to have two erm's in immediate succession - I've been trying to find that - erm - erm - and to have three is very strange: I've been trying to find that -erm - erm - One is beginning to sound like Big.Ben.
+There is very little else we can do to mark time, apart from invent an idiosyncratic hesitation noise - which is not uncommon, incidentally.
 One speaker on my tapes used an inter-labial lingual trill as an extra hesitation noise.
-Another added a series of syllables which sounded like yumyumyum to help him over the block.
-So nonsense words of the whatchamacallit type provide an extra resource to keep listeners informed of our word retrieval problems.
+Another added a series of syllables which sounded like yumyyumyum to help him over the block.
+So, nonsense words of the whatchamacallit type provide an extra resource to keep listeners informed of our word retrieval problems.
 They tell the listener that the speaker is wishing to hold on to his conversational turn, but at the same time is asking for assistance.
 They act like linguistic distress signals.